Last Updated: December 21, 2018

 A Note About Children.
 We do not intentionally gather Personal Data from visitors who are under the age of 13.
 If a child under 13 submits Personal Data to Company and we learn that the Personal Data is the information of a child under 13, we will attempt to delete the information as soon as possible.
 If you believe that we might have any Personal Data from a child under 13, please contact us at the address indicated in Paragraph 1.

 Types of Data We Collect.
-"Personal Data" means data that allows someone to identify or contact you, including, for example, your name, address, telephone number, e-mail address, as well as any other non-public information about you that is associated with or linked to any of the foregoing data.
+"Personal Data" means data that allows someone to identify or contact you, including, for example, your name, address, telephone number, e-mail address, government issued identification documents (such as a passport or driver’s license), as well as any other non-public information about you that is associated with or linked to any of the foregoing data.
 "Anonymous Data" means data, including aggregated and de-identified data, that is not associated with or linked to your Personal Data; Anonymous Data does not, by itself, permit the identification of individual persons.
 We collect Personal Data and Anonymous Data, as described below.

 Information You Provide to Us.